SchattenMonarch/GoogleKickStart_Solutions2022/README.md

 # GoogleKickStart_Solutions2022 :rocket: :moon:
 This repository will contain all solutions for GoogleKickStart 2022 in C, C++, Java and Python.
-Feel free to contribute your solutions :fire: Don't forget to leave a :star: if you liked it :grin:
+Feel free to contribute your solutions. :fire:

+Don't forget to leave a :star:, if you liked it. :grin:

 ## What is google kick start?